mircealungu/reconstruction/3_EvolutionaryAnalysis.md

-## The Technical Context
+### The Technical Context

 Think about the `npm` ecosystem.
 Every day you can execute `npm audit` in your React-based web application to find out that a dozen of the packages you depend on have new versions.
 Do you upgrade?
 Do you stay like this for a while?
 What's the best strategy for managing this portfolio of dependencies?

 But this is not only about the `npm` ecosystem.
 The same situations emerges when a developer builds a system on top of other libraries, and even programming languages change.
 If one is not keeping up with the evolution of their programming language, their code will sooner or later stop working.
 How could this be?
 Some of the libraries their code depends on, might have dropped support for that version of the language.
 So they either upgrade, or they are left behind.
 If a developer des not want to be left behind, they have to keep up with all their upstream dependencies.

-Developing software is a little bit like living in Wonderland where the Red Queen is telling Alice: "*In this place you have to run to stay in one place*".
+Developing software is a little bit like living in Wonderland where the Red Queen is telling Alice:

-## There exist also non-e-type systems, but they are not as interesting
+> "*In this place you have to run to stay in one place*".

+## Non-e-type systems

 To think about: *What other kinds of systems are there then?
 Can you think about another type?* *Are there programs that are not impacted by the change in the world around them?*

-Examples of such systems
+#### Examples?
 - a chess engine
-	- a red-black tree balancing algorthm
+- a red-black tree balancing algorithm
 - ...

-It seems that one could even argue that this is the difference between algorithms and software systems: algorithms don't have to change with the world, while systems have to.
+It seems that one could even argue that this is the difference between algorithms and software systems: algorithms don't have to change with the world, while software systems have to.

 # Software Evolution